tanboonjoon/main/docs/UserGuide.md

 #### Saving the data
 TaskForce saves data in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+## On Entering Dates

+TaskForce supports flexible date inputs and thus allows many natural variations of dates.
+The following are three broad categories of dates supported by TaskForce

+### Formal Dates
+> Format Dates follow the format MM-DD-YYYY HHMM <br>
+> 	* 03-15-2016 1500

+### Relaxed Dates
+> Relaxed dates are dates that expressed months in words instead of numbers.
+If the year is not provided, it is assumed to be this year
+> 	* Oct 20 2016
+> 	* 16 Aug

+### Relative dates
+> Relative dates are the most natural variation of the three and supports inputs that is relative to today <br>
+> 	* today 5pm
+> 	* next thursday 3pm
+> 	* tomorrow 9am

 ## FAQ